 Sometimes it may feel like you need to compromise between two priorities: paying yourself and paying all your bills in full.

 Continue to pay yourself a minimal salary every month, even when money is tight.
 Then pay the rest of your bills, putting down as much as you can above the minimum required payment.
 This strategy will help you build a solid credit rating – so when you apply for a business loan a lender will consider you a good risk.It’s worth noting that banks, finance companies, and investors regard business owners who pay themselves in a positive light – and are much more likely to want to deal with them.

 Get Paid First – Financial reward can be a powerful incentive

 Many businesses generate revenue, but it typically takes time to see healthy profits – another reason it can be difficult to pay yourself first.

 Nonetheless, rewarding yourself for your hard work will motivate you to keep working, even if you aren’t able to pay yourself a large salary right away.

-Talk to your accountant for a guideline on how much to pay yourself – and always treat yourself as generously as you would your employees.
+Talk to us as your accountant for a guideline on how much to pay yourself – and always treat yourself as generously as you would your employees.

 Reward financial milestones met and projections exceeded with a bonus.
 Raise your salary when your profit shows continuous growth.
 If giving yourself a raise creates some anxiety, do it in confidence knowing you can always make adjustments as needed.